By Kathleen Weber on Tue, Jan 14, 2020 @ 09:01 AM

 2. Emergence of the microbiome: The human microbiome emerged as one of the hottest topics of interest in the scientific community in the past 10 years.
 In particular, the gastrointestinal microbiome has captured the attention of researchers.
 In the past decade, we saw the emergence of the first studies focused on methods for collecting stool samples for large, population-based studies.
 One publication in particular, titled ‘Successful collection of stool samples for microbiome analyses from a large community-based population of elderly men’, took an in-depth look at the collection of stool samples from a large number of older men enrolled in the Osteoporotic Fractures in Men Study (MrOS) using OMNIgene·GUT.
 The team at DNA Genotek is especially proud to be a leader in this community, contributing innovative products, data and best practices to the research and commercial communities.
 The benefits of standardization enable microbiologists to aggregate data across studies with confidence, and allow funding agencies to de-risk their investments in this rapidly evolving field.

 3. Adding CoreBiome, Diversigen and Novosanis to the family: The decade ended with a bang as our parent company, OraSure Technologies, acquired three companies, all innovators in their respective markets.
 Our new sister companies will add differentiated products and services to DNA Genotek’s offerings for both the genomics and microbiome markets.
 The acquisition of CoreBiome and Diversigen creates a comprehensive end-to-end microbiome solutions offering in the market, combining the excellence of DNA Genotek's sample collection and stabilization devices, Diversigen's industry recognized CLIA/CAP state-of-the-art techniques with expert consultative microbiome services, and the strength of CoreBiome's innovative scalable sequencing technology.
 Novosanis’ urine collection technology expands our molecular collection portfolio and advances DNA Genotek’s expertise in non-invasive sampling.
 We couldn’t be more excited to add these successful companies to our portfolio of offerings.
+UPDATE: On May 12, 2020, CoreBiome rebranded as Diversigen Inc.

 4. Beyond DNA and the move to multiomics: As the decade closed, the human genomics community seemed to have focused on one overall theme: going beyond DNA.
 The focus is no longer merely on human genomics, but how our genome links and interacts to other “–omes”, such as the proteome, transcriptome, epigenome, and microbiome.
 At this year’s American Society of Human Genomics conference, we surveyed a number of ASHG attendees, asking if they were interested in taking a multiomics approach to their research and 63% said “yes”.
 It’s clear this is the direction for most researchers and clinicians as we head into the next decade.